-Ask a lawyer for advice where you're not sure if your reason for dismissal is a fair one.
+Ask a lawyer for advice if you're not sure if your reason for dismissal is fair.

-Make sure you do things right when dismissing an employee.
+This depends on the specifics of your situation.
+However, always make sure you do things right when dismissing an employee:

-If an employee does not qualify for unfair dismissal rights a general dismissal (termination of employment) letter is usually satisfactory.
+if an employee does not qualify for unfair dismissal rights a general dismissal letter is usually satisfactory

-If they do qualify for unfair dismissal rights then you may need a dismissal letter for poor performance or misconduct.
+if the employee qualifies for unfair dismissal rights then you may need a dismissal letter for poor performance or misconduct

-If at any time an employee commits an act of gross misconduct a summary (instant) dismissal letter will dismiss that employee without notice.
+if at any time an employee commits an act of gross misconduct a summary dismissal letter will dismiss that employee without notice (known as ‘summary dismissal’)

 For more information, read Dismissal, Notice periods and What to do when an employee leaves.
 Use our Dismissal checklist to ensure you have followed the necessary steps when letting a member of staff go.